 Parties to floating-rate debt and other instruments tied to LIBOR will need to expend significant resources to manage the anticipated expiration.

 To smooth the process, Ontra offers a comprehensive LIBOR phase-out solution for finance documents that is customizable to suit every business.
-Combining proprietary software and a network of expert lawyers, our LIBOR reconciliation process follows four easy steps:
+Combining proprietary software and a network of legal partners, our LIBOR reconciliation process follows four easy steps:

 First, Ontra creates a customized “scorecard,” a consistent template for abstracting key terms across a single contract type, to capture how each of your debt financing documents addresses the LIBOR phase-out.